Ananthoe/Sales-Data-Insights-for-a-Simulated-Business/README.md

 ## 📄 License & Credits

 - Data used is fictional and solely for learning purposes
-- Dashboard built using Power BI Desktop with MySQL as backend
+- Dashboard built using Power BI Desktop with MySQL for building relational tables and querying
 - Project developed as part of a personal portfolio to demonstrate technical proficiency

 ---